go-goyave/goyave/docs_src/src/guide/configuration.md

 ### Setting a value

 You can set a config value at runtime with the `config.Set(key, value)` function.
 Bear in mind that this change **temporary** and will be lost after your application restarts or if the config is reloaded.
 This function is mainly used for testing purposes.
-Values set using this function are still being validated, and your application will panic if the validation doesn't pass.
+Values set using this function are still being validated: your application will panic and revert changes if the validation doesn't pass.

+Use `nil` to unset a value.

+- A category cannot be replaced with an entry.
+- An entry cannot be replaced with a category.
+- New categories can be created with they don't already exist.
+- New entries can be created if they don't already exist.
+This new entry will be subsequently validated using the type of its initial value and have an empty slice as authorized values (meaning it can have any value of its type)

 #### config.Set